-Prostate cancer is one of the most frequently diagnosed cancers, with approximately 190,000 new cases reported in the U.S. every year.
-According to the National Cancer Institute, men have a 1 in 6 lifetime chance of developing prostate cancer.
+Prostate cancer is one of the most frequently diagnosed cancers, with approximately 174,650 new cases reported in the U.S. every year (American Cancer Society, 2019).
+According to the American Cancer Society, men have a 1 in 8 lifetime chance of developing prostate cancer.

 Better screening and more effective treatments have made a difference in the outlook for men with prostate cancer.
 The death rate for this disease in the U.S. has been going down since the mid-90s.
 In fact, many prostate cancers are survivable: Almost 100% of men diagnosed with prostate cancer that has not spread beyond the prostate gland or to nearby organs are alive five years or more after diagnosis.

 Choosing experienced physicians for treatment of prostate cancer is critical to the best possible outcome.
 At Froedtert & the Medical College of Wisconsin, an entire team focuses its attention on treating prostate and other urological cancers.

 The prostate gland is located just below the urinary bladder in men.
 The gland produces a fluid that is one of the components of semen.

 Prostate cancer doesn’t typically cause symptoms — unless it has become advanced, when men may experience trouble urinating, a slow urine stream, blood in the semen, pelvic area discomfort, bone pain or erectile dysfunction.
 If you experience any unusual symptoms, always see your doctor immediately.
 It’s important to talk with your doctor about prostate cancer screening, which can find prostate cancer early.

 Because there are risks and benefits involved in prostate cancer screening, men should talk with their doctors about screening that makes sense for their individual age and medical/family history.